cancaliskan/OutlookRemover/Readme.txt

 ALTERNATIVE
 ==============================================
+1-) Open settings > apps >  Find "Outlook (new) > click uninstall
-1-) Run Command Prompt as administrator.
+2-) Run Command Prompt as administrator.
-2-) Paste reg delete "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\AppModelUnlock" /v AllowDevelopmentWithoutDevLicense /f and press Enter.
+3-) Paste reg delete "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\AppModelUnlock" /v AllowDevelopmentWithoutDevLicense /f and press Enter.
-3-) Run Windows PowerShell as administrator (not the x86 version).
+4-) Run Windows PowerShell as administrator (not the x86 version).
-4-) Paste Get-AppxPackage -allusers Microsoft.OutlookForWindows | Remove-AppxPackage -allusers and press Enter.
+5-) Paste Get-AppxPackage -allusers Microsoft.OutlookForWindows | Remove-AppxPackage -allusers and press Enter.

 Go to the Microsoft Store and try reinstalling it.
 It should now be installed successfully. https://apps.microsoft.com/detail/9wzdncrfhvqm